Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/index.rst

    This documentation is managed by the CCS.
 The original author is Moïse Rousseau, the current maintainer Olivier Fisette.
-For any question or comment or to report a mistake or an issue, see our :doc:`support technique
+For any question or comment or to report a mistake or an issue, see our :doc:`technical support
    <aide/support>`.